tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 Hash.new(default_value)
 ```

-With it written this way, the behavior may be less surprising.
+When written this way, the behavior may be less surprising.
 When you pass in a variable, it may seem more intuitive that the same variable would be used.

 You will see similar behavior with most other objects you use as a default in this way and should be aware of whether that is the behavior you want or not.